mrevilg/Coding-Questions/Linux.md

 cal apr 2017 - presents calendar
-ls /bin - lists content of bin df -h - Partition usage
+ls /bin - lists content of bin df -h - Partition usage whois website.com | less - Domain/Registrar

 -h : single '-' for letter (which can be concatenated) --help : double '--' for whole word
--l : 'l' is longform version like 'ls -l'
+-l : 'l' is longform version like 'ls -la'
-'man' : manual for following app
+--version : Print command line version and then exit 'man' : manual for following app
 'locate' xyz : locate any reference to the following keyword 'whereis' xyz : Find a binary with details